 Now I am not saying that all of these artists owe all of their success to Amy Winehouse, but its definitely fair to say that the rise of Amy Winehouse created a large demand for British artists.
 Particularly British female artists.
 Its no coincidence that most of the artists to enjoy massive commercial success after Amy were women.
 Leona Lewis, Adele, Florence Welch and Susan Boyle.

 In the few years before Amy, British music was at the lowest point it had ever been in America.
 The year after her record breaking success in 2009 we have British artists like Adele winning multiple grammy’s and others like Leona Lewis topping the charts and then Susan Boyle having the best selling album of the year in 2009.
-Followed by in 2011, the top 3 albums on the American charts occupying the top spot on the Billboard 200 for the first time in quarter of a century!
+Followed by in 2011, for the first time in quarter of a century, the top 3 albums on the American Billboard 200 all being by British artists.

 Spin magazine music editor Charles Aaron referred to Amy Winehouse as the “Nirvana” moment for artists like Adele and Duffy.
 Whilst Keith Caulfield the chart manager for Billboard stated that it was because of Amy that the American marketplace was able to get singers like Adele, Estelle and Duffy among others.

-In addition to a rise in the popularity of British music a rise in other forms of British entertainment has taken place since Back to Black’s release.
+In addition to a rise in the popularity of British music, a rise in other forms of British entertainment has taken place since Back to Black’s release.
 British television from the late 00’s began to enjoy more widespread popularity in America.
 Merlin for instance in 2009 was shown on NBC, a mainstream American channel.
-The revival of Doctor Who meanwhile as we all know began to gain popularity from late 2009 onward, with each season gaining higher viewing figures than the last.
+The revival of Doctor Who as we all know also began to gain popularity stateside from late 2009 onward, with each season gaining higher viewing figures than the last.

 Other British shows like Torchwood, Sherlock, Downton Abbey and Top Gear have also enjoyed success in America in the following years.